js7123/spring-boot-microservices/README.md

 Usage Notes:

-Start services in the followingg order:
+Start services in the following order:

-1 - Configuration server 2 - Discovery server 3 - Profile Management server
+1 - Configuration server
+2 - Discovery server
+3 - Profile Management server

 A server can be started running the following command from the source directory.
 For example, for the configuration file: